dwkennedy/multi-sensor/README.md

 Arduino code
 multi-sensor:  reads GPS on softwareserial and I2C 10DOF board, prints to USB serial
-mutli-sensor-calibration:  reads and averages 10DOF output for calibrating the magnetometer and accelerometer
+mutli-sensor-calib:  reads and averages 10DOF output for calibrating the magnetometer and accelerometer

 requirements:  adafruit 10DOF and GPS libraries